OpenAirOrchestra/carnie-gigs/readme.txt

 Requires at least: 3.0
 Tested up to: 3.4

-Gig Calendar for The Carnival Band.
+Gig Calendar for The Carnival Band

 == Description ==